-Eastlea Primary - TOP of the Chronicle's 'Real Schools Guide 2016'
+Top of the Chronicle's 'Real Schools Guide 2016'

-For the last two years the Evening Chronicle has produced a 'Real Schools Guide' where they rank local schools to give parents an idea of which schools will help their child prosper.

-Their analysis includes factors such as pupil attainment, the quality of teaching, pupil progress, whether children are doing better than expected and their attendance.
-In both years Eastlea has been ranked in the top 5 schools.

-The most recent ranking was published in the Chronicle in January 2016 and Eastlea were TOP OF THE LEAGUE in Northumberland.
-This is a huge achievement and one of which we are very proud.
+In recent years the Evening Chronicle has produced a 'Real Schools Guide' where they rank local schools to give parents an idea of which schools will help their child prosper based on pupil attainment, quality of teaching, pupil progress, whether children are doing better than expected and attendance.
+For two year's running Eastlea was ranked in the top 5 schools and in January 2016 Eastlea was TOP OF THE LEAGUE in Northumberland.
+This is another huge achievement.